dataiap/dataiap/day2/README.md

 ### Scatter Plots [documentation](http://matplotlib.sourceforge.net/api/axes_api.html#matplotlib.axes.Axes.scatter)

+Scatter plots are used to graph data along two continuous dimensions.
+In contrast to line graphs, each point is independent.

 `subplot.scatter(x, y, s=20, c='blue', marker='o', alpha=None)`

 This method will draw a single point if you give it a single x,y pair